Krutika-Deshpande/Sentiment-Analysis-using-Naive-Bayes-Classifier-of-BEST-BUY-Google-Mini-Reviews/README.md

 <br />
 <br />

-## Scraped the data from Best Buy reviews of Google Mini using Python Library Beautiful Soup
+<br /> ## Scraped the data from Best Buy reviews of Google Mini using Python Library Beautiful Soup<br />
  Using Beautiful Soup, scraped around 5000 customer reviews of Google Mini<br />

 ## Extracted the data into a dataframe using Pandas